Joshua-mb/gym-wellness-tracker/README.md

 ### 2. Set up the database
 - Create a free project at [supabase.com](https://supabase.com)
 - In the SQL Editor, run the contents of `schema.sql`
-- Copy your connection string from Project Settings → Database
+- Copy your connection string from Project Settings → Database # Use Transaction pooler string

 ### 3. Run the backend
 ```bash